Close up of Italian menu with courses and prices.

 For more information about how you will be charged and what you can expect in terms of tipping in Italy read Tipping In Italy – When & How Much and What is a Coperto? – All About Italy’s Cover Charge.

-Look the Part: Check out these 5 Items Not to Wear When Dining Out in Italy.
+Look the Part: Check out these 5 Items Not to Wear When Dining Out in Italy and What to Wear to Dinner in Italy.

 Close up of tagliere of cured meats and cheeses.